How Much Per kWh Does Solar Energy Cost?

 - Total system cost

-This is often called Levelized Cost of Energy (LCOE).
+This calculation is commonly called the Levelized Cost of Energy (LCOE).

 Average Cost per kWh of Solar Energy